Roku, Inc.

 What is the price forecast for ROKU in 2026?

-Based on current performance and sector trends, here is a forecast for ROKU stock through 2026.
+Of course.
+Based on the provided fundamental and industry analysis, here is a forecast for Roku's (ROKU) stock performance through 2026.